RESPA, the Good Faith Estimate, and the HUD-1 Form

 It is important to carefully review the closing statement to make sure it is equal to or less than the loan estimate, and note any differences.
 A careful review is necessary to make sure the form properly covers the terms of the loan before you close on the house.
 This includes information about:

 If you have questions about the terms in the closing disclosures, ask your lender or talk to your attorney.

 Is Your Lender Following the Law?
 Talk to an Attorney Today

 When you buy a home, you'll spend plenty of time signing documents and filling out forms and may not fully understand everything to which you're signing.
-If you have questions or concerns about RESPA, the good gaith estimate, or the HUD-1 form, you may want to speak with an experienced real estate attorney near you.
+If you have questions or concerns about RESPA, loan disclosure forms, or alternatives to signing the lender's forms, you can speak with an experienced real estate attorney near you.